Thursday, December 7, 2023

 I remember in 2019, before the pandemic, and during the Japan Rugby World Cup in September and October, its seemed like hordes of foreign tourists at Tokoyo Haneda Airport, with long waits at Japanese immigration.

-Primary income, and returns of overseas investments has seen some positives as the higher interest rates, related to the central banks increasing the rates to lower inflation has benefitted Japanese overseas investors.
+Primary income, and returns of overseas investments has seen some positives as the higher interest rates, related to the central banks increasing the rates to lower inflation has benefited Japanese overseas investors.

 But the same positives might not last in the US as the US Federal Reserve, the US central bank is going to reduce the key interest rate in several times in 2024, as the US economy isd much stronger now.